mozilla/glam/docs/development.md

 make up
 ```

-The GLAM server is now running at http://localhost:8000.
-You can hit API
+The GLAM server is now running at http://localhost:5000, or without
-endpoints with `curl` like this example:
+authentication at http://localhost:8000.
+You can hit API endpoints with `curl`
+like this example:

 ```
 curl -s -X POST -H "Content-Type: application/json" http://localhost:8000/api/v1/data/ -d '{"query": {"channel": "nightly", "versions": ["70"], "probe": "gc_ms", "aggregationLevel": "version"}}' | python -m json.tool
 ```

-## Starting the front-end
+## Building the front-end

-To build and run the front-end, run the following command on your computer (not
+To build the front-end, run the following command on your computer (not in the
-in the docker container) at the root of the repository:
+docker container) at the root of the repository:

 ```
-npm run dev
+npm run autobuild
 ```

-Once finished open the website at http://localhost:5000 to start browsing.
+This will autobuild / livereload changes as they're made.

 ## Code quality